French vaccine rollout slowed by red tape, focus on elderly

 Guillaume says that getting consent from her 64 residents — or their guardians and families when they are not fit enough to agree themselves — is proving to be the most labor-intensive part of her preparations to start inoculations later this month.
 Some families have said no, and some want to wait a few months to see how vaccinations unfold before deciding.

-“You can’t count on medicalized care homes to go quickly,” Guillaume said.
+“You can’t count on medicalized care homes to go quickly,” she says.
 “It means, each time, starting a conversation with families, talking with guardians, taking collegial steps to reach the right decision.
 And that takes time.”

 At the John XXIII home, between the fortified town of Besancon and Pasteur’s birthplace in Dole, Robbe has had a similar experience.